Perform Failover for Planned Maintenance

-These flows depend on using the backup settings described in the topic Establish Failover Settings for Primary and Backup Environments.
+These flows depend on using the backup settings described in the topic Best Practices for Primary and Backup Environments.

 This is the preferred method of maintenance.
-This method provides a path for ensuring that all settings, recordings, and data will be migrated from original primary to new primary, then back to the original primary.
-This method is also sufficient for upgrading appliances as well.
+This method provides a path for ensuring that all settings, recordings, and data are migrated from original primary to new primary, then back to the original primary.
+This method is also sufficient for upgrading B Series Appliances as well.

 - Go to the primary or backup failover page at /login > Management > Failover.